pboardman/pokemon-go-status/README.md

 ## Installation

-Just get the app from the release page, put it in your application folder and launch it!
+Just download ``` Pokemon.GO.Status.app.zip ``` from the [release page](https://github.com/Lacsap-/pokemon-go-status/releases/tag/0.1), unzip it, put it in your application folder and launch it!

 Optionally you can launch it on startup start by going in your mac setting under ``` Users & Groups ``` and dragging the application in your ``` login items ```.